lenaschimmel/bestelampe/hardware/mainmodule/README.md

 - 1-wire bus for temperature sensors and other devices
 	- onboard 12 bit temperature sensor between Mosfet and capacitors
 	- bus is also connected to J2, J3, J5 and J8

+## Cost
+I've ordered 10 PCBs from JLCPCB, with SMD components included and soldered, but without any through-hole components.
+I payed about 100 Euro incl. tax and shipping, so around 10 Euros per PCB.
+This does not include the ESP32-C6 (3.60 Euro) because they didn't have it in stock, nor the VEML6040 Light sensor (0.90 Euro) because I forgot to place it.
+So the actual price would be 14.50 Euro per board.

+When ordering 100 pieces, and with some very minor tweaks in v1.1 to reduce the assembly fees, price per PCB incl.
+SMD assembly will drop to 8.10 Euro incl.
+ESP and light sensor.

+The through hole components are 4.30 Euro per board and will drop top 2.70 for v1.1.

+So the full v1.1 board will be around 10.80 Euro.